sudorandom/kmcd.dev/content/posts/2023_08_17_evepraisal-lessons-from-a-decades-long-project/index.md

 I encountered hurdles such as unreliable game data, naming inconsistencies, missing data, and disk constraints.
 Overcoming these challenges shaped how I approach these problems in my other work.

 #### Unreliable game data
 When CCP standardized the names of modules, they never bothered to update the type database with the new names.
-Also, volumes and packaged volumes are not consistent and not in the game data, so I’ve had to maintain my own mapping, which really sucks.
+Also, volumes and packaged volumes are not consistent and not in the game data, so I had to maintain my own mapping, which really sucked.

 Eve-marketdata had a good number of outages and eventually just stopped working for a long period of time.
 So in order to get the website back up I quickly made a few integrations with other services (who I think had less reliable data).